 1. Be strategic about windows and curtains

 What time of day does the sun shine through your windows?
 When it does, open your curtains to soak up the heat.
 Once the sun’s gone, close them up to keep out the winter chill.
+If you want to stay extra warm, you can even find cheap thermal curtains available online or at Spotlight to keep the house better insulated.

 2. Become an expert on your heater